chef-cft/national-parks-demo/docs/aks_demo.md

 ```
 az group create --name exampledemo --location westus
 ```
+NOTE: replace `exampledemo` with a name of your choice.

 #### Create the container registry
 ```
 az acr create --resource-group exampledemo --name exampleacr --sku Basic
 ```
+NOTE 1: Replace `exampledemo` with your resource group name, and `exampleacr` with a name of your choice.

-Note: acr name must be alphanumeric (no dashes or hyphens). sku is compute size, listed [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus)
+NOTE 2: ALSO, the ACR name must be alphanumeric (no dashes or hyphens). sku is compute size, listed [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus)

+NOTE 3: This ACR name must be unique to you and your project as it lives in a global public namespace.

 #### Login to the acr
 ```
 az acr login --name exampleacr
 ```
-NOTE: this must be unique to you and your project as it lives in a global public namespace

 #### Get the login server
 ```